chasembowers/SmartJets/README.md

 ## How To Play

 This project does not yet have an executable.
 Run the Main class to test the game.
 Control the movement of your jet with the arrow or WASD keys and the projectile direction with your mouse.
-The round restarts every time your jet has been hit by a projectile and ends when all enemy jets have been hit by projectiles.
+Each round restarts every time your jet has been hit by a projectile and ends when all enemy jets have been hit by projectiles.

 ## Machine Learning Implementation